gorgeous springtime entryway ideas for your Best Spring home

 4. Plant Display

-How will you display your plants?
+How will you display your plants in your springtime entryway?
 What kind of pots or planters do you want to use?

 5. Create a Variety of Levels